 They can help purify the air

 As mentioned earlier, certain toxins such as formaldehyde, benzene, and trichloroethylene, xylene, and toluene can be unintentionally redistributed into the air in our bedrooms.
-In the right conditions, plants can have a purifying effect on the air as they absorb and trap some of these toxins and release oxygen, thus making the air that you breathe cleaner.
+In the right conditions, air purifying plants for bedroom can have an effect on the air as they absorb and trap some of these toxins and release oxygen, thus making the air that you breathe cleaner.
 These air purifying plants for bedroom can also create a fresh sleeping environment.

 They can help relieve stress